Our Insights

 WordPress is the most well-known CMS platform.
 Its backend dashboard is user-friendly and easily accessible, even without a lot of website design experience.
 WordPress is open-source software, meaning you can customize your site down to its source code.

 WordPress is often a favorite because it allows for a personalized website through a vast myriad of plugins.
-With over 50,000 available plugins, you are able to make your website as unique as your business.
+With over 50,000 available plugins, you can make your website as unique as your business.

 Cons